 Are smokers really concerned about how merely to reduce their lung cancer risk?
 If so, how much of a risk would they find acceptable?
 And what about the risks of strokes, heart disease, bladder and oesophageal cancer, and lung diseases like COPD, to mention but a few other hazards of smoking?

 The BMJ editorial laments that PMI’s involvement may distract doctors from pointing out that one of the options ‘for patients concerned about how to reduce their lung cancer risk’ is – wait for it – quitting smoking!
-Furthermore, if PMI is allowed to promote its products as a smoking harm reduction strategy, it could be ‘a direct challenge to the rising interest globally in planning for a commercial tobacco endgame [sic].’
+Furthermore, if PMI are allowed to promote their products as a smoking harm reduction strategy, it could be ‘a direct challenge to the rising interest globally in planning for a commercial tobacco endgame [sic].’
 The reference for this curious concept is to a paper in Tobacco Control of 2015.

 I have been calling for the abolition of tobacco sales for years, but no one seems to take any notice.
 Now the BMJ refers to this obvious idea as a kind of game, or ‘endgame’.
 Getting people to cease poisoning themselves with tobacco fumes and to prevent them from ever starting this idiotic behaviour, is not a game – it’s deadly serious.